j-zero/orsala_hack/README.md

 Also the lamp does not save the brightness or color temperature on power loss.

-This firmware fixes the user experience in the following way:
+### This alternative firmware fixes the user experience in the following way:

 If lamp is turned off:
  * Tap the rotary encoder to turn on the Lamp